Pistacia terebinthus: Habitat

 The terebinth prefers relatively moist areas, up to 600 m in elevation.
-Supports Mediterranean summer drought and frost more intense than mastic.
+It tolerates more intense frost and summer drought than mastic can.
 The plant is common in the garrigue and maquis.
 It appears in deciduous oak wood.
 It has a gray trunk that is very aromatic, and may have multiple trunks or stems when grown as a shrub.
 Usually reaching 5 m in height, although in rare cases can reach 10 m.
 P. terebinthus is one of the European species of Anacardiaceae, a family of about 600 mostly tropical species.
 It can be found to 1500 m above sea level.
 P. terebinthus is more moisture demanding than the mastic and more resistant to cold.
 It requires a sunny exposure and average soils, tolerating lime and some salt, often grows near the sea, deep ravines and near salt-lakes and streams.

 History

 Historian of Mycenae John Chadwick believes that the terebinth is the plant called ki-ta-no in some of the Linear B tablets.
-He cites the work of a Spanish scholar, J.L.
-Melena, who had found "an ancient lexicon which showed that kritanos was another name for the turpentine tree, and that the Mycenaean spelling could represent a variant form of this word."
+He cites the work of a Spanish scholar, J. L. Melena, who had found "an ancient lexicon which showed that kritanos was another name for the turpentine tree, and that the Mycenaean spelling could represent a variant form of this word."

 The Latin name is underlain by the Ancient Greek name τερέβινθος which, in turn, is underlain by a pre-Greek Pelasgian word, marked by the characteristic consonant complex νθ.

-Terebinth from Oricum is referred to in Virgil's Aeneid, Book 10, line 136, where Ascanius in battle is compared to "ivory skilfully inlaid in [...]
-Orician terebinth" ("inclusum[...]
-Oricia terebintho [...] ebur").

-Terebinth is referred to by Robin Lane Fox in Alexander the Great: "When a Persian king took the throne, he attended Pasargadae, site of King Cyrus's tomb, and dressed in a rough leather uniform to eat a ritual meal of figs, sour milk and leaves of terebinth."